Srikrishna2506/Hotel-Management-System-by-SQL/README.md

 # Hotel Management System SQL
 ### Developed a Hotel Management System using SQL to efficiently manage hotel operations such as room booking, customer details, billing, and staff records.
 The project involves designing a relational database, writing optimized SQL queries, and implementing CRUD operations to streamline hotel management.

+🔹 Key Features:

+-  Database design for rooms, customers, bookings, and payments
+-  SQL queries for inserting, updating, deleting, and retrieving data
+-  Joins and subqueries for efficient data retrieval
+-  Tored procedures and triggers for automation
+-  Normalization techniques to reduce redundancy and improve performance

+🔹 Tech Stack: SQL, OracleSQL/PLSQL

 - Adding a new hotel branch.
 - Adding a new guest.
 - Adding a new room